Archive for November, 2005

 autographed chocolate

-Afterwards, I proudly bought a two-pound bag of dark chocolate for Su Good Sweets.
+Afterwards, I proudly bought a two-pound bag of dark chocolate.
 At $6/pound, it’s the best bang for the buck, especially since Torres claimed it was fair trade.
 Chances are, non-fair trade chocolate is made through child labor.
 I’m not talking about young farmhands helping out their family.
 I mean child slavery, in which children are reportedly bought for about $30 and forced to carry bags that are bigger than they are.
 But that’s another post.

-Torres’ "pistoles" were well-tempered (he practices what he preaches!) and had hints of caramel and coffee flavor.
+Torres’ “pistoles” were well-tempered (he practices what he preaches!) and had hints of caramel and coffee flavor.
 I’m no expert on tasting chocolate, so excuse my description.
-There were no patches of bitterness or acidity, to the point where maybe it was too neutral.
+There were no patches of bitterness or acidity, but instead it was almost too neutral.
 Of course, the last chocolate I used was Valrhona guanaja, which spoiled my tastes.
 Guanaja’s flavors are so multi-faceted that eating it is a cerebral experience.
 The taste lingers long after the chocolate is swallowed.
-It’s a little bit woodsy, cherry-like and a bunch of other things that I don’t know how to put into words.
+It’s a little bit woodsy and cherry like.

 Jacques Torres Chocolate Haven